 For some reason the examiners think white food is best for the sickly.

-They gather round my table, hoping to learn something interesting.
+The teenagers gather round my table, hoping to learn something interesting.

 ‘OK class – you have to plan a meal of soft food for this invalid.
 Something they don’t have to chew.
 I’m going to demonstrate steamed fish, white sauce and cauliflower.’